jorgepadial15/ML_workgroup/README.md

 # ML_workgroup
 Here we will start the ML and Deep Learning Workgroup

-We will be meeting eery Fridar at 2PM in the Stevenson Library.
+We will be meeting every Friday at 1PM in the Stevenson Library.

 A good course to begin with is the Coursera Machine Learning web course from
 Stanford: